open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ### Use multiple optimizers

-Considering that algorithms like GANs usually need to use multiple optimizers to train the generator and the discriminator, OptimWrapper provides a container class called `OptimWrapperDict` to manage. `OptimWrapperDict` stores the wrappers in the form of dicts and allows users to access and traverse the elements just like a dict.
+Considering that algorithms like GANs usually need to use multiple optimizers to train the generator and the discriminator, MMEngine provides a container class called `OptimWrapperDict` to manage them. `OptimWrapperDict` stores the sub-OptimWrapper in the form of `dict`,  and can be accessed and traversed just like a `dict`.

 Unlike regular OptimWrapper, `OptimWrapperDict` does not provide methods such as `update_prarms`, `optim_context`, `backward`, `step`, etc. Plus, it cannot be used directly for training models.
 We suggest to access the elements in `OptimWrapperDict` directly to implement the parameter update logic.